US shopping mall owners face financial reckoning

 Capital markets are signalling that some retail landlords are heading for debt restructurings as their properties remain closed for weeks while they grapple with multibillion-dollar liabilities.

-Corporate bonds in both CBL & Associates and Washington Prime, which alone have interests in a combined 125m sq ft of retail and mall space, are trading at distressed levels, having sold off heavily in recent weeks.
+Corporate bonds in both CBL & Associates and Washington Prime, which alone have interests in a combined 125 million square feet of retail and mall space, are trading at distressed levels, having sold off heavily in recent weeks.
 A smaller mall owner, Pennsylvania Reit, said it was applying for relief funds under Washington’s coronavirus support package.

 The warning signs come as more retail tenants join Mattress Firm and Cheesecake Factory in withholding rents as part of wider efforts to shore up financial positions during the lockdown.